Pullem/1st-step-in-python/README.md

 I don't like books (epub, pdf), start with page 001 and read until 256 just examine the code of a useful python script, this is my way

-Examples with many notes and remarks, but don't believe what you read: this is my understanding of these sources,  and it may be wrong !!!
+Examples with many notes and remarks from 'alvin lam' !!

+and some, intended, from me, gerd , but don't believe what you read: this is my understanding of these sources,  and it may be wrong !!!

 win 10pro 64bit
-python 3.5 / pyqt 5.6
+python 3.5 / pyqt 5.7
 My ide is JetBrains PyCharm Community Edition 2016.2

 ## icons